 “15 minutes at the back of a concert hall where the decibel level is 120 dB or greater can cause your hearing to be damaged forever.”OSHA – Occupational Safety and Health Administration

 With an average level of 119 dB at close range, it’s pretty clear hearing protection is nothing to skimp on when it comes to playing drums.
+I wrote an entire article on hearing loss in drummers and how to avoid it.
+I would highly recommend reading it if you are concerned about protecting your hearing for the future.

 How do drum levels compare to other noisy things?

-It goes without saying that drums and percussion instruments generally fall towards the higher end of the volume spectrum, even when played conservatively.
+Drums and percussion instruments generally fall towards the higher end of the volume spectrum, even when played conservatively.

 I’ve compiled a list of common-place items and their general sound pressure levels here: